 A virus is an infectious agent that reproduces inside a living organism only.
 A Virus can infect every form of a living organism, from animals to plants to humans.
-In total there are around 100,939,140 viruses in the world, and thousands of them are dangerous enough to take your life.
+In total, there are around 100,939,140 viruses in the world, and thousands of them are dangerous enough to take your life.
 Here is a list of the top 10 deadly viruses that you must surely know about.

-Marburg virus was first discovered in Europe during 1967.
-Since then various cases of Marburg virus have been reported in East Africa.
+Marburg virus was first discovered in Europe in 1967.
+Since then, various cases of the Marburg virus have been reported in East Africa.
 Its most recent outbreak took place in 2005 in Angola, a country on the west coast of Southern Africa.
 This virus causes a grave hemorrhagic fever in humans as well as nonhuman primates.
 Hemorrhagic fever can affect our organs and destroy our blood vessels.
-Person-to-person transmission is the main pathway for the infection among humans.
+Person-to-person transmission is the main pathway for infection among humans.

 A person suffering from Ebola usually dies due to low blood pressure from fluid loss.
-Symptoms of Ebola include fever, fatigue, muscle pain, headache, sore throat, which is later followed by more severe symptoms such as vomiting, diarrhoea, rash, internal as well as external bleeding, and a decrease in the count of white blood cells.
-The second Ebola outbreak took place in 2014-2016 which killed more than 11000 people.
-The most recent outbreak occurred on Aug 1st, 2018 killed more than 1800 people.
+Symptoms of Ebola include fever, fatigue, muscle pain, headache, sore throat, which is later followed by more severe symptoms such as vomiting, diarrhoea, rash, internal and external bleeding, and a decrease in the count of white blood cells.
+The second Ebola outbreak took place in 2014-2016, which killed more than 11000 people.
+The most recent attack occurred on Aug 1st, 2018, killed more than 1800 people.

 Hantavirus was discovered in the early 1950s when 3000 United Nations troops in Korea were affected by a mysterious illness.
 Hantavirus causes HPS disease that can be fatal.
 The mortality rate of Hantavirus is about 30%.
 There is no particular vaccine or treatment available for this virus.
-This virus is carried by various rodents especially deer mice.
-Humans get infected by Hantavirus when they come in contact with either the rodents or their droppings or urine.
+Various rodents, especially deer mice, carry this virus.
+Humans get infected by Hantavirus when they contact either the rodents or their droppings or urine.

-Currently, there isn’t any cure for HIV making it a life long condition but treatment can make it possible for HIV patients to live long with this virus.
-If an HIV person isn’t provided with any treatment than they can develop a serious condition called AIDS.
-Early symptoms of HIV include fever, chills, skin rash, sore throat, headache, nausea, stomach ache, swollen lymph nodes, etc. According to a 2019 report, 37.9 million people were infected by HIV out of which 1.7 million are children below the age of 15.
+Currently, there isn’t any cure for HIV, making it a lifelong condition, but treatment can make it possible for HIV patients to live long with this virus.
+If an HIV person isn’t provided with any therapy, they can develop a serious condition called AIDS.
+Early symptoms of HIV include fever, chills, skin rash, sore throat, headache, nausea, stomach ache, swollen lymph nodes, etc. According to a 2019 report, 37.9 million people were infected by HIV, 1.7 million are children below the age of 15.

 Rabies is a life-threatening virus that circulates in humans through the saliva of infected animals.
 Mostly Rabies is transmitted through animal bites such as stray dogs.
 Symptoms of Rabies include headache, fever, paralysis, mental confusion, excess salvation, and muscle spasms.
-If you experience a dog bite make sure to seek medical attention as soon as possible.
-There is no specific treatment for rabies, but there is a vaccine to prevent infections.
+If you experience a dog bite, make sure to seek medical attention as soon as possible.
+There is no specific treatment for Rabies, but there is a vaccine to prevent infections.

 Japanese Encephalitis Virus

-These severe infections are designated by high fever, neck stiffness, headache, coma, seizures, disorientation, spastic paralysis, and eventually death.
-This virus is transmitted in humans through mosquitoes bites, therefore this infection is majorly found in urban and periurban regions were humans are closer to these vertebrate hosts.
+These severe infections are characterized by high fever, neck stiffness, headache, coma, seizures, disorientation, spastic paralysis, and death.
+This virus is transmitted in humans through mosquitoes bites.
+Therefore this infection is majorly found in urban and periurban regions where humans are closer to these vertebrate hosts.
 JEV outbreaks take place every 2-15 years, its transmission increases during monsoon and after major tsunami and floods.

-The Influenza virus causes Influenza commonly known by the name ‘flu’.
+The Influenza virus causes Influenza, commonly known by the name ‘flu’.
 Flu strikes our lungs, nose, and throat.
 Young children, old age people, pregnant women, and people who have a weak immune system are at a greater risk of being infected by these viruses.
-Indication of Influenza includes fever, chills, cough, runny nose, muscle aches, fatigue, etc. Treatment of flu involves taking rest and fluid intake, the body then has to fight the infection independently.
+Indication of Influenza includes fever, chills, cough, runny nose, muscle aches, fatigue, etc. Treatment of flu involves taking rest and fluid intake; the body then has to fight the infection independently.

 The Dengue virus [DENV] gives rise to Dengue fever.
 It is a positive-stranded RNA virus belonging to the family of Flaviviridae.
-The virus is mosquito-borne mostly found in tropical and subtropical regions.
-The person who might be infected the second time from this virus is at a greater risk of developing severe diseases.
+The virus is mosquito-borne, mostly found in tropical and subtropical regions.
+The person infected the second time from this virus is at a greater risk of developing severe diseases.
 Indications of these viruses include headache, high fever, rashes, muscle and joint pain, etc.

 The symptoms include reduced urination, dizziness, crying with few or no tears, dry mouth or throat, fussiness, etc. Each year about 3,52,000 to 5,92,000 deaths occur every year due to Rotavirus.

-The disease symptoms are fever, headache, malaise, myalgia, shivers, diarrhoea, etc. During the second week of illness, you may develop cough and shortness of breath.
-Severe cases result in the development of respiratory distress and they require intensive care.
+The disease symptoms are fever, headache, malaise, myalgia, shivers, diarrhoea, etc. During the second week of illness, you may develop a cough and shortness of breath.
+Severe cases result in the development of respiratory distress, and they require intensive care.
 It is a positive-sense single-stranded RNA virus.
 An upgraded version of this virus named SARS-Cov2 causes the 2020 devil coronavirus.